Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 ### Task 1: Enable Defender for Cloud

-Before Defender for Cloud can apply protections to your assets you have to enable the Defender plans for the resource types you want to secure.
+In this task, you will enable Defender plans for the resource types you want to secure, ensuring that **Defender for Cloud** can apply the necessary protections to your assets.

 1. Search for **Microsoft Defender for Cloud** (1) and Select it (2).